-- CUHC workforce members complete HIPAA training requirements when hired, in addition to annual HIPAA training.
+CUHC workforce members complete HIPAA training requirements when hired.

-- Training includes information about the HIPAA Privacy and Information Security program.
+1. Training includes information about the HIPAA Privacy and Information Security program.
+CUHC workforce members must complete training to receive and maintain access to PHI including ePHI.

-- CUHC workforce members engaged in research activities must also complete a research-specific HIPAA training course in RASCAL Training Center (TC0019 for HIPAA: Health Insurance Portability and Accountability Act Training Course).
+3. CUHC workforce members engaged in research activities must also complete a research-specific HIPAA training course in RASCAL Training Center training module TC0019 (HIPAA: Health Insurance Portability and Accountability Act Training Course).

 Responsibilities

-- The Chief Privacy Officer and Chief Information Security Officer will review and update training material as needed and communicate training requirements and HIPAA related information to workforce members.
+• The Chief Privacy Officer will review and update training material as needed and communicate training requirements and HIPAA related information to workforce members.

-- Business Unit Leadership (Department Administrators) must assure that all CUHC workforce members comply with HIPAA Privacy and Information Security training requirements.
+• Business Unit Leadership (Department Administrators) must assure that all CUHC workforce members comply with HIPAA training requirements.

 Definitions